 Create a romantic garden this year!
-A “love garden,” like a relationship, benefits from harmonious structure, balance, and commitment.
-Here is a list of flowers—with photos—that touch our hearts, celebrate love, or symbolize undying affection.
+Like love itself, a romantic garden benefits from harmonious plantings, lovely scents, and picturesque plants.
+Here are tips plus a list of flowers which touch our hearts, celebrate love, or symbolize undying affection.
 In the garden, love is in the air!

 Flowers of Attraction

 Mark the entrance of the romance garden with an arch of aromatic roses, the symbol of love.
 There are many varieties to choose from, but try one of these:

 - ‘New Dawn’ (introduced in 1930; Zones 4 to 9) flaunts cascades of semidouble, 3-inch, soft-pink blossoms scented with the fragrance of sweet apples.